This DIY clarifying shampoo removes product buildup, cleanses the hair, and leaves your hair soft and smooth.

 Dissolved with water, baking soda makes the perfect clarifying shampoo for your hair.
 It will effectively remove buildup, oils, soaps and leave the hair squeaky clean.

 The second ingredient you will want to grab is apple cider vinegar.
-Apple cider vinegar is a powerful product used in hair rinses, will help regulate pH levels, reduce split ends, exfoliate dead skin cells, and remove product buildup.
+Apple cider vinegar is a powerful product used in hair rinses, it will help regulate pH levels, reduce split ends, and dandruff, and remove product buildup.

 Homemade clarifying shampoo vs conventional clarifying shampoo